 Alternatively, you can grant access to all tables.

 Grant the Fivetran user access to the

 DBA_SEGMENTSsystem views.
 We use these views to optimize our initial import queries.

 GRANT SELECT ON DBA_EXTENTS TO FIVETRAN; GRANT SELECT ON DBA_TABLESPACES TO FIVETRAN; GRANT SELECT ON DBA_SEGMENTS TO FIVETRAN;

-To keep your data up to date after the initial sync, we use one of two built-in Oracle technologies: Flashback and LogMiner.
+To keep your data up to date after the initial sync, we use one of Oracle's two built-in tracking mechanisms for incremental updates: Flashback and LogMiner.
 Both Flashback and LogMiner keep a record of recent data changes, which allows Fivetran to update only the data that has changed since our last sync.